Highland Park Police Station: Television production

-Because it is Los Angeles' last surviving station built in the 1920s, the building has been sought-after as a filming location.
+Because it is Los Angeles' last surviving station built in the 1920s, the building has been sought after as a filming location.
 The city's motion picture coordination office scheduled reservations by film and TV crews several months in advance.

 The building has also been used in television as an establishing shot for the Mathnet (1987–88) and Pawnee (2011) police stations, and others.

 Los Angeles Police Museum

 The building now houses the Los Angeles Police Museum, including photographs, uniforms, badges, squad cars, a paddy wagon, and bullet-riddled vehicles.
 The museum chronicles the formation of the LAPD from its beginnings in 1869 to the present day.
 The original jail cells of the Highland Park Police Station can be viewed along with a reproduction of the first police woman's uniform in the nation worn by LAPD officer Alice Stebbins Wells in 1910.
-The museum is open Monday through Friday from 10 a.m. to 4 p.m. and the third Saturday of each month from 9 a.m. to 3 p.m.
+Records preserved by the Los Angeles Police Historical Society at the museum include LAPD annual reports, LAPD yearbooks, and The Beat magazines.
+The museum is open Wednesdays through Saturdays from 10:30 am to 3:30 pm.